Diana Containerships: Short Squeeze - Look Out Below

 Pursuant to Nasdaq Listing Rule 5810 (C)(3)(D), the applicable grace period to regain compliance is 180 calendar days, or until January 29, 2018.
 The company can cure this deficiency if the company's MVPHS closes at $5,000,000 or more for at least ten consecutive business days during the grace period.

 Assuming that there were approximately 5 million shares outstanding at the November 3rd close, DCIX's EMV would have equaled approximately $55 million at the $11.21 closing price.
-If DCIX's EMV remains above $5 million for the next 9 trading days, it will have cured the deficiency notice and the near term overhang of a potential delisting would be removed.
+If DCIX's EMV remains above $5 million for the next 9 trading days, it will have cured the deficiency notice and the near-term overhang of a potential delisting would be removed.

 Valuation

-The article "Huge Disconnect Between Stock Price and NAV Post Sale", contains a valuation of DCIX.
+The article "Huge Disconnect Between Stock Price and NAV Post Sale," contains a valuation of DCIX.
 It is updated here to reflect the following:

 - Proceeds from Kalani warrant exercise on November 3rd of approximately $8.4 million as discussed above.